wp-plugins/tumblr-widget-for-wordpress/readme.txt

 == Frequently Asked Questions ==

+= Can I display photos at a different size other than the five in the dropdown menu?

+Not at the moment.
+Tumblr provides the photos at those sizes; the widget just pulls them down from Tumblr and displays them.

+More powerful photo resizing is planned for version 2.0.
+I can't say how soon that'll happen, though.

 = How can I change the way the Tumblr posts display? =

 Use CSS.
 You can add targeted style rules to your `style.css` file, in your theme folder.
 Each post is a <code><li></code> with the class "tumblr_post."
 Each post also has the class of its post type: "quote", "link", "conversation", "regular", "photo", "audio", or "video".